Bringing stories to life… when it all comes down to it, that’s what it’s all about right? That’s the cornerstone of filmmaking and photography.

 Video is booming

-Every company, institution, and individual have a story to tell – yes, everyone!
-To add to this, is the fact that video is by far the preferred format to use.
+Every company, institution, and individual has a story to tell – yes, everyone!
+To add to this, is the fact that video is by far the preferred format for consumers.

-Statistics show that video marketing is the top tool in conquering any type of market.
-5 billion videos are watched on Youtube every day and businesses that use video, grow revenue 49% faster than non-video users.
-So if you haven’t thought about including video in your business strategy, it could be a good idea to start doing it, no, scratch that – do it now!
+Statistics show that video marketing is the top tool in conquering any market.
+5 billion videos are watched on Youtube every day and businesses that use video, grow revenue 49% faster than those that don’t.
+So, if you haven’t thought about including video in your business strategy, it could be a good idea to start doing it, no, scratch that – do it now!

-The video format is booming and in no time, every company will become a media company.
+Video is booming; before long, every company will be a media company.

-Technology is evolving at such a rapid pace that it becomes more and more difficult to keep up with the changes.
-In filmmaking the situation stays the same — technological development has been boosting the film production industry through various tools: autonomous drone cameras, 3D printing, 4K 3D cameras, and others as such.
+Technology is evolving at such a rapid pace that it is difficult to keep up.
+This applies massively to filmmaking too — technological advancements have propelled the film industry through: autonomous drone cameras, 3D printing, 4K, 3D cameras, and a whole lot more.

-Technological development knocks out “old” video and photography gear in no time, and current solutions call for more flexibility.
+Technological development knocks out “old” video and photography gear, and current equipment access solutions call for greater flexibility.

 Sharing is caring

-Sharing economy makes expensive goods affordable, and enables more responsible, greener productions.
+The sharing economy makes expensive goods affordable, and enables more responsible and greener productions.

-Using the principle of sharing economy in the filmmaking industry brings, nevertheless, improvement through collaboration.
-The network of creators becomes stronger, individuals evolve through the collaborative benefits of being part of a community, and creative productions turn into even better stories, and more responsible, greener productions.
+The sharing economy adds to the filmmaking industry through facilitating collaboration.
+The network of creators becomes stronger, individuals are given the opportunity to evolve and creative productions turn into even better stories.

 Having all these changes within the society in mind, there’s one question popping up regarding access vs. owning when considering professional filmmaking and photographic gear.
 Isn’t it way simpler, cheaper, and more accessible to rent instead of to own?